Rankingtei/Buy-NFTs/README.md

 # Buy-NFTs
-A implementation of a Figma design of an app for purchasing NFTs
+An implementation of a Figma design of an app for purchasing NFTs

 # Installation
 Install Xcode on MacOS